 Continue reading Crystal Meth & Your Brain: An Infographic

-Here are some podcasts about philosophy, cognitive science, and maybe science more generally.
+Cognitive Science investigates the mind with methods and tools from various fields like computer science, neuroscience, psychology, and philosophy.
+Here are some popular cognitive science podcasts.
 Feel free to share the list and/or recommend your own podcasts by contacting me.

 September was National Recovery Month.
 And in September, science writer Megan Ray Nichols reached out.
 Megan made an infographic about the research on and differences between addiction and habit.
 It’s really interesting and well-designed!
 Check out the infographic and the sources below.
 Continue reading Addiction Vs. Habit: An Infographic